Verizon tests superfast 10 gigabit Internet service using newest optical technology

 Field testing of the new technology, known in the industry as next-generation passive optical network, or NG-PON2, was completed recently from Verizon’s central office in Framingham, Mass., to a FiOS customer’s home 3 miles away as well as to a nearby business location.
 This followed extensive testing in Verizon’s laboratories in Waltham, Mass.

 The trial, according to Vincent O’Byrne, Ph.D., director of access technology for Verizon, consisted of a new optical line terminal (OLT) installed in the Verizon central office, generating four wavelengths, or colors of light, each capable of operating at 10G/2.5G.
 Later versions are envisioned to support the same download and upload speeds of 10G/10G per color.
-One test transmitted the NG-PON2 signals over a fiber serving live GPON customers proving that the network can simultaneously deliver GPON and NG-PON2 on the same fiber.
+One test transmitted the NG-PON2 signals over a fiber internet line serving live GPON customers proving that the network can simultaneously deliver GPON and NG-PON2 on the same fiber.

 The field trial also validated an important service reliability feature of NG-PON2.
 In this test, a fault in the central office equipment was simulated and the customer’s ONT autonomously tuned to another wavelength, restoring its own 10G service in seconds.
 This new feature of NG-PON2 has critical implications for improved customer reliability and performance.